Tax Rules

 The Critical Distinction Most People Get Wrong

-The single most dangerous misunderstanding about Paraguay's tax system is this: assuming that foreign clients automatically mean foreign-source income.
+The single most common misunderstanding about Paraguay's tax system is this: assuming that foreign clients automatically prove foreign-source income.

-If you are living in Asunción and working for a US-based company from your home office in Paraguay, your income is Paraguayan-source income (taxable at 10%).
-The economic activity occurs in Paraguay, even though the client is abroad.
+If you are living in Asunción and working for a US-based company from your home office in Paraguay, do not assume the income is automatically foreign-source.
+The work location may create Paraguay-source income unless the structure and documentation support a different classification.

 The law is explicit on this point: Paraguayan-source income is determined by where activities are developed and rights are used economically, "con independencia de...el lugar de celebración de los contratos" - independently of where contracts are signed.